Top Trend for Hair Loss – PRP Therapy

 The Hair Restoration industry has discovered the positive benefits of this form of regenerative medicine.
 Platelets are small disk-shaped cells within your blood that are rich with high concentrations of several growth factors.
 The platelets can be thought of the “quarterbacks” of the healing processes in your body.
 They can encourage the healing response, and play a vital role in healing by releasing multiple growth factors (found within the platelet rich plasma).

-Not only does it have a healing effect when injuries occur but is also used in various anti-aging procedures (Vampire-Procedures).
+Not only does it have a healing effect when injuries occur but are also used in various anti-aging procedures (Vampire-Procedures).
 Micro-Needling and Injections to the face and neck (with PRP) are performed to increase circulation and stimulate collagen production.

 What about Traction Alopecia?
 Can PRP Therapy help?